biopython/biopython.github.io/wiki/GitUsage.md

 typically do this using a new integration branch, then fetch it to your local machine to test everything, before merging it to your main branch.

-Commiting changes to main branch
+Committing changes to main branch
 ================================

 This section is intended for Biopython developers, who are allowed to